Battle of Tamai: Battle

 On the night of 12 March the British formed an encampment, not far from Osman Digna's positions.
-From around 1 o'clock until dawn, Mahdist riflemen approached the camp and opened fire, but their shooting was imprecise, and they inflicted few casualties.
+From around 1:00 until dawn, Mahdist riflemen approached the camp and opened fire, but their shooting was imprecise, and they inflicted few casualties.

 At dawn, the artillery was brought to bear against the Mahdist skirmishers and they were driven back.
 The infantry (which included the Black Watch) then formed into two infantry squares each of brigade-size and advanced.
 One square was commanded by Colonel Davis, with General Graham, and the other by Colonel Buller.
 A scouting party discovered that the main body of the Mahdist force was hidden in a nearby ravine, whereupon General Graham ordered the Black Watch to charge to clear those Mahdists out, leaving a wide gap where they had been stationed in the square.
 A sudden onslaught of Mahdists rushed into this gap.

 The Black Watch found themselves under intense attack from the Sudanese.
-The square was flooded with a rush of tribesmen and a brutal hand-to-hand fight resulted.
-The Black Watch eventually won the contest, driving the Sudanese out, and reforming their square.
+The square was flooded with a rush of tribesmen and a brutal hand-to-hand combat began.
+The Black Watch eventually won the fight, driving the Sudanese out, and reforming their square.

 Finding themselves in danger of being cut off, the British units fell back in disarray but were quickly reformed in good order.
 The Mahdist advance was halted by volleys from the other (Buller's) square, which had survived the attack, and by dismounted cavalry units that had not been engaged until then.
 The concentrated flanking fire inflicted huge casualties among the Mahdists, who were forced to retreat.

 The British units then reformed, and resumed their advance, driving the shaken Mahdists out of the ravine and inflicting more casualties on them as they fled.
-Osman Digna's camp was captured later that day, but Osman Digna escaped.
+Osman Digna's camp was captured later that day, but Digna himself escaped.